 The president shall be the chief executive officer of the corporation and a member of the board of directors; he shall preside at all meetings of the members and of the board; he shall have general management of the affairs of the corporation and shall see that all orders and resolutions of the board are carried into effect.

-VIC E-PRESIDENTS
+VICE-PRESIDENT

 During the absence or disability of the president, the vice-president, or if there are more than one, the executive vice-president, shall have all the powers and functions of the president.
 Each vice-president shall perform such other duties, as the board shall prescribe.